graviton-browser/graviton-browser/website/source/introduction.rst

 **Do apps need to be written specifically for it?** No, Graviton can download and run ordinary Java apps with a main method that have been uploaded to a Maven repository or github.
 There are many such apps already.
 But with small adaptations, the user experience will get a lot better.
 As such there is no bright line between a JVM app and a Graviton app.
-We call this :doc:`incremental-adaptation`.
+Learn more about :doc:`graviton-apps`.

 Details
 =======